mosquito on a wet leaf

 And the amount of lives that would be saved?
 You simply can’t put a price on that.

-The Negatives of Eradicating Mosquitoes
+The Negatives of Eradicating Mosquitos

 And what about the morals and ethics of destroying an entire species?